-The Gender Pay Gap Information Act 2021 was signed into law in Ireland in 2021 and requires all organisations with 250 or more employees to publish their gender pay gap information on an annual basis, commencing in December 2022, including plans to address any gaps.
+The Gender Pay Gap Information Act 2021 was signed into law in Ireland in 2021 and requires all organisations with 250 employees or more to publish their gender pay gap information on an annual basis commencing December 2022 including any plans to address any gaps.

-What is the Gender Pay Gap?
+What is the Gender pay Gap?

 The gender pay gap is the difference in the average hourly wage of men and women across a workplace.
-It compares the pay of all working men and women; not just those in similar jobs, with similar working pattern or with similar competencies, qualifications or experience
+It compares the pay of all working men and women, not just in similar jobs, with similar working patterns or with similar competencies, qualifications or experience.

-We are required to report on 7 key areas (see appendix 1 for the full breakdown) and the two key measures are
+We are required to report on 7 key areas (see Appendix 1 for the full breakdown) and the two key measures are:

-- The mean pay gap which is calculated by adding all employees' pay together for each gender to derive an hourly rate of pay for that gender and dividing by the total number of employees. - The median pay gap which is calculated by finding the midpoint across all employees' hourly pay
+- 1. The mean pay gap which is calculated by adding all employee's pay together for each gender to derive an hourly rate of pay for that gender and dividing by the total number of employees. - 2.
+The median pay gap which is calculated by finding the midpoint across all employees' hourly pay.

-Our Gender Pay Gap 2022
+CRC Gender Pay Gap 2023